arpansahu/common_readme/AWS Deployment/Minio.md

     ```

 4. Environment File Configuration
-    Ensure your environment file, usually located at /etc/default/minio, has the following content: if file is not present create it
+    Ensure your environment file, usually located at /etc/default/minio, has the following content: if the file is not present create it
     ```bash
     MINIO_VOLUMES="/mnt/minio"